tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/接口文档_intl_en.md

 #### Returned values

-XGPushClickedResult: the opened object of the notification; if the activity is opened due to TPNS notification, `XGPushClickedResult` will be returned; otherwise, null will be returned.
+XGPushClickedResult: the opened object of the notification; if the activity is open due to TPNS notification, `XGPushClickedResult` will be returned; otherwise, null will be returned.

 #### Class method list